acltabontabon/openwealth-spring-boot-starter/README.md

 # Features
 - Fully compatible with OpenWealth API v2
 - Supports both synchronous and asynchronous requests
-- Provides a Fluent interface for seamless integration with OpenWealth backend services
+- Provides a Fluent API for seamless integration with OpenWealth backend services

 # Usage